• Skip to primary navigation

 Loving Preparation – Deep Skin Tones Mineral Make-Up Base

-For deeper skin tones, you may need to start out with 1 tsp of yellow iron oxide and no non-nano titanium dioxide.
+For deeper skin tones, you may need to start out with 1 teaspoon of yellow iron oxide and no non-nano titanium dioxide.
 From there, use the tiny measuring spoons to add very small amounts of red iron oxide, blending thoroughly in the coffee grinder between each addition, until you find a good match.

 Once you’ve done that, it’s time to add the brown iron oxide a tiny bit at a time.
 If you find that you have a cooler undertone, you may even need to add the teensiest amount of ultramarine to bring balance to your blend.
 Use your current favorite foundation to help guide you in the formulation process, it helps immensely!
 Don’t forget to check it against the skin on your cheek in natural lighting to see how you’re doing.